yumu-ra/Hardware-level-defense-architecture-design/readme-EN.md

 ### Participation Methods (To Be Clarified)

-*   If you need to contact us, please raise an issue directly
+*   If you need to contact us, please do so directly through "Raise an issue

 *   After the project is initialized, issues can be submitted to provide feedback, and code or documents can be contributed through Pull Requests.